supertokens/supertokens-node-postgres-ref-jwt/CONTRIBUTING.md

 ## Prerequisites

-1) You will need NodeJS and MySQL on your local system to run and test the repo.
+1) You will need NodeJS and PostgreSQL on your local system to run and test the repo.

 2) Install node dependencies
     ```bash